KimAdrian1/AWS-Serverless-Media-ETL-Pipeline-with-Lambda-and-DynamoDB/README.md

 - CloudWatch

 **The Project**
-The code I wrote for the lambda function, the source zip file and  the lambda layer dependencies will be provided in this repository.
+The [code](https://github.com/KimAdrian1/AWS-Serverless-Media-ETL-Pipeline-with-Lambda-and-DynamoDB/blob/d6cecdb66cf38328846ef2f71757fc5ee00d4461/s3-dynamodb.mjs) I wrote for the lambda function, the [source zip file](https://github.com/KimAdrian1/AWS-Serverless-Media-ETL-Pipeline-with-Lambda-and-DynamoDB/blob/d6cecdb66cf38328846ef2f71757fc5ee00d4461/lambda_test.zip) and  the lambda layer [dependencies](https://github.com/KimAdrian1/AWS-Serverless-Media-ETL-Pipeline-with-Lambda-and-DynamoDB/blob/d6cecdb66cf38328846ef2f71757fc5ee00d4461/aws_sdk-and-jszip-dependencies.zip) will be provided in this repository.
 I'll first be explaining the files and directories used.

-- `s3-dynamodb.mjs` is the function code written in nodejs
+- The `s3-dynamodb.mjs` file is the function code written in nodejs.
 - The `Poster_Images` directory contains the movies’ images files to be uploaded to the destination bucket.
 - The `Movie_Videos` directory contains the actual video files for the movies.
 These files will also be eventually uploaded to the destination bucket by the lambda function.
 - If this scenario is a bit hard to follow, imagine the structure of Amazon Prime Video or Netflix; there exists multiple movie tiles to select from.
 The poster image for these movie tiles will exist in the `Poster_Images` folder.
 When you tap or click a tile, it sends you to another page where you can either start playing the movie or to watch the trailer first.
 These video files for the movies are stored in `Movies_Videos`.